nashcom/domino-startscript/docs/domdownload.md

 My HCL Software download portal will replace the existing Flexnet download functionality.
 The new offering is dramatically easier, faster to navigate and provides a more modern interface.
 It is the new recommended browser based download functionality operating with the same credentials used for Flexnet download.
-Log into https://my.hcltechsw.com/ to browser and download all software you are entitled to.
+Log into https://my.hcltechsw.com/ to browse and download all software you are entitled to.

 The Domino Download Script combines components from both offerings to provide a complementary command-line download interface, which can be used for automation flows: